nasp22/4-step-design-technique/README.md

 # Test Case Generator README

+This generator helps you to create test cases for various scenarios based on one(!) action with multiple returns and specified conditions and their expected outcomes.

 ## Steps to Follow:

 Example scenario: Payment is approved if the user is authenticated, has enough balance and is over 18 years old